garrett361/transformers_notes/main.typ

 use of #footnote[Which stores
 #link("https://pytorch.org/docs/stable/generated/torch.optim.Adam.html")[two different running averages]
 per-model parameter.] throughout, for simplicity and concreteness.
-It will sometimes be useful below to let $p$ to denote the precision in bytes that any given element is stored in, so corresponds to $p = 4$, for instance.
+It will some times be useful below to let $p$ to denote the precision in bytes that any given element is stored in, so corresponds to $p = 4$, for instance.
 Ultimately, we primarily consider vanilla training in
 $p = 4$ precision and / ($p = 4$/ $p = 2$) mixed-precision, other,